OpenIdentityPlatform/OpenIdentityPlatform.org/blog/openam-openig-websocket.md

     driver: bridge
 ```

-Run docker compose up command and after the service is started, open your browser and navigate to [http://localhost:8082/ui/ws](http://localhost:8082/ui/ws).
-You will see a web page from which you can connect to the WebSocker, send messages and see the replies from the server.
-Establish connection by pressing the Connect button and send message by pressing the Send Message button.
-After a message is received by the server it responds by current server tome.
+Run the `docker compose up` command and after the service is started, open your browser and navigate to [http://localhost:8082/ui/ws](http://localhost:8082/ui/ws).
+You will see a web page from which you can connect to the WebSocket, send messages, and see the replies from the server.
+Establish a connection by pressing the `Connect` button and send a message by pressing the `Send Message` button.
+After a message is received by the server it responds by the current server time.

 ![Sample Service WebSocket UI](/assets/img/openam-openig-websocket/sample-service-ws-ui.png)

-## OpenIG Setup
+## OpenIG Configuration

 Let's setup access to the sample service instance via OpenIG.
-Remove `ports` section from the `docker-compose.yml` file and add OpenIG.
+Remove the `ports` section from the `docker-compose.yml` file and add OpenIG.

-### Create OpenIG Configuration

-Create folder `openig-config` go to the folder and create two files `admin.json` and `config.json` with the followin contents:
+Create folder `openig-config` go to the folder and create two files `admin.json` and `config.json` with the following contents:

 `admin.json`
 ```json